nicolasmd87/Gopher3D/README.md

 ## How to run

-go to ./cmd/ and run the gui_manager.go to interact via the precarious test interface
+---> DEPRECATING THE UI FOR NOW //go to ./cmd/ and run the gui_manager.go to interact via the precarious test interface

 Look at the examples folder to understand how to interact with the engine, it is very similar to other implementations, you only need to implement a Start and Update function based on a predefined behavior.